sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Project Overview

-On December 31, 2019, the World Health Organization (WHO) was informed of an outbreak of “pneumonia of unknown cause” detected in Wuhan City, Hubei Province, China.
-Identified as coronavirus disease 2019, it quickly came to be known as COVID-19 and has resulted in an ongoing global pandemic.
-As of 20 June 2020, more than 8.74 million cases have been reported across 188 countries and territories, resulting in more than 462,000 deaths.
+On 31 December, 2019, the World Health Organization (WHO) was informed of an outbreak of “pneumonia of unknown cause” detected in Wuhan City, Hubei Province, China.
+Initially identified as coronavirus disease 2019, it quickly came to be known widely as COVID-19 and has resulted in an ongoing global pandemic.
+As of 20 June, 2020, more than 8.74 million cases have been reported across 188 countries and territories, resulting in more than 462,000 deaths.
 More than 4.31 million people have recovered.[^1]

 In response to this ongoing public health emergency, Johns Hopkins University (JHU), a private research university in Maryland, USA,